 Friend: Do the holidays increase feelings of unworthiness and lack of grace?

-Me: You’re right.
+Me: Yep.
 I just feel numb.
 And my gut is wrenching.

 Friend: I know.
-Do you have to write tonight?
+Are you going to write tonight?

 Me: I don’t have to write, but I could write about something less personal, like a book review.